EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 Usually, these volumes reside on network storage appliances, with filesystems like NFS.

-This architecture is not endorsed by 2ndQuadrant.
+This architecture is not endorsed by EnterpriseDB.
-For an enhanced business continuity experience of PostgreSQL, with better results in terms of RPO and RTO, 2ndQuadrant still recommends the shared nothing architecture with a remote installation of Barman, capable of acting like a witness server for replication and monitoring purposes.
+For an enhanced business continuity experience of PostgreSQL, with better results in terms of RPO and RTO, EnterpriseDB still recommends the shared nothing architecture with a remote installation of Barman, capable of acting like a witness server for replication and monitoring purposes.